nedostatoksna/nedostatoksna/README.md

 ## Projects

-- **Project 1:** [Todo App "Uno To Do"](https://nedostatoksna.github.io/uno_todo_project/ view on git pages).
-This is a training application built using React, Redux, Hooks and styled with styled-components.
+- [Todo App "Uno To Do"](https://nedostatoksna.github.io/uno_todo_project/ "view on git pages") This is a training application built using React, Redux, Hooks and styled with styled-components.

 - **Project 2:**